Bring Your Own Device

 Many families at St. Pius have already invested in technology devices for their families.
 In 2012, St. Pius High School began its Bring Your Own Device program and we review it each year.
 Students may use their own devices on campus within the understandable limits of a school environment.
 The BYOD program gives students a chance to incorporate the power of these tools into their learning program.

 Today we have more options than ever for devices to help us remain productive throughout the day.
 Our school does not recommend any single device or manufacturer to families.
-We do provide general guidelines to help families make the best choice for them.
+Annually, we provide general guidelines to help families make the best choice for their students and to keep up with technology.
 As well, we maintain a set of computer labs and online services available to all students.

 A few things to consider when choosing a device: